6 K-Dramas That Were Completely Different From Our Expectations

 Love triangles are a standard cliché in Dramaland, and with a title like that, it seemed like the love story between the king and his lady would get most of the limelight.
 Instead, the show turned out to be more focused on friendship, how much it can endure, and how it can lead people to become their best… or their worst.
 The love line was important as well, of course, but less so, and turned out unexpectedly than one might expect.

 Catch the first episode of “The King Loves”:

-Watch the trailer for “1% of Anything” below:
+Watch the trailer for “1% of Something” below:

 Who hasn’t ever watched a vampire story where the good vampire struggles with his desire for blood while simultaneously falling for a mortal?
 “Vampire Detective” was a refreshing take on the vampire genre, insofar as it turned out to be a dark mystery show focusing more on the characters’ humanity than their lack thereof.
 There was also the best bromance ever, not a single use of the V-word, and wonderful acting all around.
 The plot was a little shaky here and there, but the black and white scenes with organ music playing in the background were gorgeous… and very vampire-y.